SERVICES

 During or after conceptual design work being completed, we typically lead the discernment of the remainder of the team, including local or regional Architect of Record and General Contractor, as well as the full team of artisans and other liturgical vendors.
 Some of these parties may have already been engaged prior to our involvement.
 If a client has already engaged (for design or vetting) an Architect of Record or liturgical contractor who is willing to bring a liturgical design partner on board and open to our model, we regularly entertain these considerations as well, providing there is clear understanding of the parameters that make our approach a little different.

-In everything, we strive to be transparent and free in our discernment of projects, and encourage our clients to be the same.
+In everything, we strive to be transparent, free, and joyful in our discernment of projects, and encourage our clients to be the same.
 Trust and obedience to the Lord’s will is paramount, and a fear-driven process results in burning out an entire team and compromising the spiritual welfare of a parish, school, or other religious community.
 We are grateful to be able to say with complete confidence that there is a lot of work in the sacred arts to go around, and also many wonderful options among our fellow sacred arts and design professionals for how to approach that work.
 We cheerfully encourage a process that will allow maximum spiritual return.

 DESIGN CONSULTATION &